martonelab/geneAnnotCalliarthronTranscriptome/README.md

 Introduction
 ------------
-*Calliarthron* is a coralline red algae that is
+*Calliarthron* is a coralline red algae whoes transcriptome and genome have been recently sequenced.
+The trasncriptomic data has been annotated with [KEGG](https://www.genome.jp/kegg/pathway.html).
+Here we provide a method for extracting genes directly.

 ![CalliarthronImage](http://www3.botany.ubc.ca/martone/gallery-images/22.jpg)